juluczni/BusinessApplication-ReleaseNotes/articles/April18/data-integration/gateway/overview.md

 *Setting that allows refresh of cloud source data sources*

-We added support for Single Sign-On that takes advantage of Kerberos when DirectQuery mode is used to connect to the following data sources from Power BI:
+We added support for Single Sign-On that takes advantage of Kerberos when DirectQuery mode is used to connect to the following data sources from Power BI: SQL Server, Teradata and SAP HANA.
-SQL Server, Teradata, SAP HANA, SAP BW, (coming in April), and Impala (coming in April).

 When a user interacts with a DirectQuery report in Power BI, each cross-filter, slice, sort, or report edit operation can cause queries to execute live against